 - 2 tablespoons butter

-Peel and slice carrots into ½ inch thick disks. ( don’t cut too big or they will cook slower than the potatoes)
+Peel and slice carrots into ¼ inch thin disks. ( don’t cut too big or they will cook slower than the potatoes)

-Place both in a pot of water with the cinnamon stick, bring to a boil, cover and simmer for 15 minutes, or until tender enough to mash.
+Place both in a pot of water with the cinnamon stick, bring to a boil, cover, and simmer on medium low for 20 minutes, or until the carrots tender enough to mash.